 Reckless Driving in Virginia

-Even with advances made in technology, including enhanced safety systems, the numbers of accidents on the roadways of Virginia do not appear like slowing down anytime soon.
-Some of the causes of these accidents include failure to yield, following too closely, speeding and driver distraction.
+In an effort to reduce traffic accidents, the police force in Virginia is serious about potential accident causing behavior.
+Some of the causes of accidents include failure to yield, following too closely, speeding and driver distraction.
 Most of these behaviors are categorically listed as reckless driving.
 In short, reckless driving is the biggest contributor to motor accidents in Virginia.
 Any form of aggressive driving affects the driver’s ability to react properly especially when an unexpected situation arises.
-In an attempt to deter such practices and punish the offenders, law enforcement officers normally issue severe penalties to restore sanity on the roads.
+To deter such practices and punish the offenders, law enforcement officers normally issue severe penalties to restore sanity on the roads.
 This is aimed at managing this problem in both the short term and the long run.

 Virginia Reckless Driving Statistics, Speed Traps and FAQs